MUSoftwareEngineering/tasztm/instructions.md

 You will need to create the database (and the user) you intend to load Augur's schemas into BEFORE installing Augur.
 It has trouble creating the database on its own.

-To do this, you can access the postgress account, and then get to the postgres prompt with these commands:
+To do this, you can access the postgres account, and then get to the postgres prompt with these commands:
 ```
 sudo -i -u postgres
 psql
 ```
 From here, you can run the commands to create the user and database.